 When I lived in Bangkok, Thailand, this was very similar; Thailand is mainly Buddhist.
 Christmas for us was also not a public holiday.
 But those of us who were Christian usually took the day off and celebrated Christmas.
 It did not feel the same as Christmas in many other parts of the world, where everything is closed down on Christmas day, but we had some wonderful Christmas celebrations in Thailand.

-Judaism Has Their Important Religious Holidays
+Judaism Has Its Important Religious Holidays

 Judaism has important religious holidays that many Christians are not familiar with.
 These holidays for the Jewish people are considered extremely important, similar to how Christians celebrate Easter or Christmas.